NFT Ticketing Platform Viking Fehu Lands With FEHU On Bitmart This Friday

+(MENAFN- GlobeNewsWire - Nasdaq) Viking Fehu launched a year ago and quickly attracted an enthusiastic community of more than 100,000 members.

-(MENAFN- Zex PR Wire) Victoria, Seychelles, 4th October 2024, ZEX PR WIRE , Viking Fehu , an up-and-coming NFT ticketing platform for online and offline events, announced it will officially land with FEHU, its utility token, on the BitMart exchange on Friday, October 4th, at 10pm CET.
+Victoria, Seychelles, Oct.
+04, 2024 (GLOBE NEWSWIRE) -- Viking Fehu , an up-and-coming NFT ticketing platform for online and offline events, announced it will officially land with FEHU, its utility token, on the BitMart exchange on Friday, October 4th, at 10pm CET.
 The much-anticipated event is a significant milestone for the project, gaining exposure to BitMart's 9 million+ users.
 According to an X pos from BitMart, the exchange is the exclusive host of this event.

 Viking Fehu launched a year ago and quickly attracted an enthusiastic community of more than 100,000 members.
 The project's official launch via an ICO was also a successful event, attracting over $1 million to help its future development.